Mortgage Relief For Our Clients Affected By COVID-19

 Most mortgage lenders in the industry today, including Rocket Mortgage®, are mortgage originators.
 That means they underwrite your loan to make sure you qualify under the standards of a major mortgage investor like Fannie Mae, Freddie Mac, the VA, etc. After your loan closes, they sell your loan to that investor, who then makes it available on the bond market for investors who are interested in mortgage-backed securities.

 The major mortgage investors are offering forbearance for clients who need assistance at this time.
-We’re in communication with policymakers in these institutions as well as the broader government to advocate for the best possible relief options for the American homeowner.

 Other Useful Resources